 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a docket and all documents and filings filed in your court case.
 You can access court records on the website, or at Clerk of Court in the county where the case was filed.

 Every state maintains a record of a person’s criminal background.
 These state databases are connected and you can track criminal histories from any other state.
 You can go to county courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you may have to pay for a more comprehensive search.

 - Drug Possession.